helloleonguan/DL.ai_Coursera/README.md

 This is a specialisation repository storing all the notes (along with some screenshots from the lectures) I have taken of the Machine Learning course taught by Andrew Ng on Coursera.

+#### All coding assignments are in the form of _iPython Notebook_ which are hosted on Coursera Hub.
 _Notice that there won't be any code for the programming assignments in this repo because it will be a direct violation of the Honour Code._
+However, common practices, notes and thoughts regarding the assignments will be documented in MarkDown files.

 #### The specialisation contains the following five courses:
 1. [Neural Networks and Deep Learning]()